Mary Weimer | Incoming CEO, Regina Food Bank

 My career began in 1999 when I purchased Assiniboia Gallery, a well-established art gallery in Regina, Saskatchewan.
 For more than 25 years, my husband Jeremy and I have grown the business while navigating the realities of founder-led decision-making, creative vision, operational discipline, and sustainability.

-This experience shapes how I work with entrepreneurs and small business leaders today.
+This experience has shaped how I work with entrepreneurs and small business leaders today.
 I understand the weight founders carry and the importance of building leadership and operational systems that allow a business to grow without losing what makes it distinctive.

 In 2013, I stepped into a Chief Operating Officer role at Hillberg & Berk, a fast-growing jewelry company.
 Over five years, I supported the organization’s expansion from a single location to eight, helping translate a founder’s vision into operational structure, leadership rhythms, and execution.